 - ESD Protective Mats – Each repair work station should have an ESD protective table mat made of static-dissipative material connected to a certified hard ground.

 - Wrist Straps – A wrist or ankle strap should be worn by any technician who will be touching exposed circuit boards.
 Individuals should test these straps at authorized strap test stations daily.
-Make sure you get a good connection between strap and skin, even using moisturizer to eliminate dry skin.
+Make sure you get a good connection between strap and skin, even using a moisturizer to eliminate dry skin.

 - Training – Require annual training to ensure all employees know and follow the procedures set by your ESD control program to avoid electrostatic discharge during handling of customer assets.